Where do oryxes live?

 Females like to calve in private.

-A female leaves the herd to give birth and hides the calf for its first 2 or 3 weeks of life, visiting a few times a day to nurse it.
+A female leaves the herd to give birth and hides the calf for its first two or three weeks of life, visiting a few times a day to nurse it.
 The newborn is an inconspicuous brown color.
 The black markings begin to appear when the calf is ready to return to the herd with its mother.
-Calves are suckled for 6 to 9 months and reach maturity at 18 to 24 months.
+Calves are suckled for six to nine months and reach maturity at 18 to 24 months.
 Most young males migrate out of their natal group to join other groups.